RyanLucchese/git-svn-scripts/README.md

 Usage
 ===============
 `git update-svn`

-	Keep the master branch up to date with remote equivalent to `git checkout master && git svn rebase`
+Keep the master branch up to date with remote

 `git update-svn branch`

-	Keep the master branch and a development branch up to date with remote equivalent to `git checkout master && git svn rebase && git checkout branch && git rebase master`
+Keep the master branch and a development branch up to date with remote